confluentinc/ksql/docs/operate-and-deploy/installation/server-config/config-reference.md

 By default, any amount of lag is allowed.
 For using this functionality, the server must be configured with `ksql.heartbeat.enable=true` and
 `ksql.lag.reporting.enable=true`, so the servers can exchange lag information between themselves ahead of time, to validate pull queries against the allowed lag.

+### ksql.suppress.buffer.size.bytes

+Config to control the maximum number of bytes used in the suppress buffer for a query.

+This can be overridden per query, from the CLI using the `SET` command.

+By default, the amount is unbounded, which can result in out of memory errors.
+If a bound is desired a good heuristic is to set the buffer max size to be equal to the heap memory divided by the max number of persistent queries.
+If the bound is exceeds its max capacity, a StreamsException stating this is thrown.

 ksqlDB Server Settings
 ----------------------